The shear Alfv\'en continuum with a magnetic island chain in tokamak plasmas: Continuum in the presence of an island chain

 \subsection{Inside the island chain}

-Unlike the plasma outside the island where the magnetic field and geometry are only slightly perturbed from the original axisymmetric state, the magnetic field and geometry inside the island chain are highly non-axisymmetric.
-The flux surfaces are nested around the island's axis (O point), which should be viewed as the new magnetic axis of the island-stellarator.
-The poloidal asymmetry of the island comes from its strong elongation, while its toroidal asymmetry comes from the helical winding of the island axis around the core of the tokamak.
+\modi Unlike the flux surfaces outside the island that are only slightly perturbed, the topological structure of those inside the island chain is completely changed.
+They are nested around the island's axis (O point), which should be viewed as the new magnetic axis of the island-stellarator. \norm The poloidal asymmetry of the island comes from its strong elongation, while its toroidal asymmetry comes from the helical winding of the island axis around the core of the tokamak.
 Moving along the island axis in the toroidal direction, it alternates between the high-field side and low-field side, resulting in a toroidal modulation of $B$.
 Moreover, the flux surfaces are more compressed on the high-field side than on the low-field side due to the Shafranov shift, affecting the island width in real space and hence the metrics.
 Besides, the long axis of the island rotates as the island winds around the plasma core, leading to the helical modulations of $B$ and the metrics.